History of PlayStation in Timeline

 PlayStation 2 Slim Console PS2 (Renewed)

-In 2002, the 5-inch LCD screen (SCPH-131) was included as a pack-in bundle with the PSone called the "Combo Pack".
+In 2002, the optional 5-inch LCD screen for the PSone was included as a pack-in bundle called the "Combo Pack".

-In 2004, the PlayStation 2 Slimline, a redesigned version of the PlayStation 2, was released.
+In 2004, the PlayStation 2 Slimline was released, marking the first major redesign of the PlayStation 2.

 On November 29, 2005, the PS2 became the fastest game console to reach 100 million units shipped, accomplishing the feat within 5 years and 9 months from its launch.